msv-lab/angelix/README.md

     {
         "test1": {
-            "stdout": [1, 2 ,3]
+            "stdout": [4]
             },
+        "test2": {
+            "stdout": [0],
+            "reachable": ["error"]
+        }
         ...
     }

-Each output id corresponds to a list of values, since an expression can be evaluated multiple times during the test execution.
+Each output label corresponds to a list of values since an expression can be evaluated multiple times during test execution.
+An empty list means that the value must not be executed, while the absence of a label means that any value is allowed. `reachable` is a special label for capturing reachibility property and corresponding values include labels that must be executed at least once.

 If expected outputs for a passing test case are not given, they are extracted automatically from the test executions.
-Expected outputs for failing test cases can be extracted from a golden version (it must be instrumented accordingly).
+Expected outputs for failing test cases can be extracted from golden version (golden version must be instrumented accordingly).

 ## Known issues ##